What does “wealth” mean to you?

 Say you also have a personal loan that is costing you $150 a month.
 Putting this $100 against that each month might halve how long you have it for.

-For a few years, you would be paying $250 a month off that loan until it’s gone.
-Then you can direct that $250 towards the next wealth building item.
+For a few years, you would pay $250 a month off that loan until it’s gone.
+Then, you can direct that $250 towards the next wealth-building item.

 But over 10 years, it works out to nearly $39,000 (at 5% a year).
 While I know it takes a long time, that’s still a significant amount of money for an extra $100 per month.